This post was most recently updated on February 23rd, 2019

 Travel is a great way to learn new things.
 So if you have kids, that’s not a deterrent, in fact, that’s another reason why you should make time to explore.
 The chapters of the Vijayanagara empire never seemed so interesting when I read it in school.
 But fifteen years later, when we visited the ruins Hampi, I got goosebumps just to imagine the events that took place here centuries ago.
 A visit to the archeological museum is necessary for children to appreciate what they learn in school.
 Take your child on a trip to Bhutan to make them realize what Gross National Happiness is.
 Travel will help them grow up to be more environmentally conscious citizens of earth.

 Surprising but true.
 People who love to travel develop better immunity as well as better mental health.
 That’s why doctors often prescribe a vacation to patients of depression and trauma.
-Trekking a mountain, running on beaches or taking a yoga retreat is so much more interesting than running on a treadmill.
-For people who feel the lack of motivation to hit the gym, travel is the best medicine.
+Think of trekking to the beautiful castles of the world, or doing Yoga in the beaches of Goa.
+For people who feel the lack of motivation to hit the gym (that’s me), travel is the best medicine.
 When you drive all the way to see a fort perched atop a hill and you finally spot it, that’s motivation enough for you to put your muscles to action and climb.

 When you are struggling to justify spending your precious time and money on traveling, assigning a purpose to one’s travels can make your adventure more interesting and meaningful.
 It can aid something that might currently be missing from your life that you didn’t know you needed until you go on your travels.
 These could be things as mentioned above such as; helping others through charity work, supporting diverse communities and cultures, spending quality time with your family and creating memories, and providing your inspiration and ideas for your work.